 - Sweet Potato Smoothie from Bonnie Taub-Dix

 What is your favorite vegetable to add to your smoothies?
-Share your thoughts below in the comments section and be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Share your thoughts below in the comments section and be sure to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.